NavinBondade/Revealing-The-Emotions-In-Human-Speech/README.md

 # Revealing The Emotions In Speech With Deep Learning
 <img src="https://static01.nyt.com/images/2013/10/13/business/13-TECHNO-SUB/13-TECHNO-SUB-superJumbo.jpg" width="950" height="520">
 <p>Humans tend to convey the messages through speech but not just using the spoken word but also with how the message has been delivered.
-The same message spoken with the slight change in tone and the pitch can convey a very different meaning.
+The same message spoken with a slightly different change in tone and the pitch can convey a very different meaning than previous one.
 In this project, I have created a deep learning system that is capable of capturing these slight changes in human speech and determining what emotions have been conveyed through the speech.
-The model has skills of identifying seven emotions in a speech which are Angry, Happy, Neutral, Sad, Fearful, Disgusted, and Suprised.</p>
+The model has skills of identifying seven emotions in a human speech which are Angry, Happy, Neutral, Sad, Fearful, Disgusted, and Suprised.</p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Tensorflow</li>